byuibigdata/docker_guide_big/command_line_containers.md

 Now we want to leverage the command line interface (CLI) within the Docker container.
 The command to enter the CLI has four parts.

-`docker exec -it db sh`
+`docker exec -it db sh` or `docker exec -it db_451 sh`

 1. `docker` tells the command line to execute a docker command.
 2. `exec` is how you tell Docker to [run a command in a running container](https://docs.docker.com/engine/reference/commandline/exec/).
 3. `-it` makes the [container work much like a terminal connection](https://stackoverflow.com/questions/30137135/confused-about-docker-t-option-to-allocate-a-pseudo-tty).
 4. `db` the name of the docker container.
-We might have `c451_db_1` there as well.
+We might have `db_451` there as well.
 5. `sh` is the command you want to start an shell or terminal connection.

-This [quide](
-https://www.baeldung.com/linux/shell-alpine-docker) puts a few more words to the above steps.
+This [docker cli guide](https://www.baeldung.com/linux/shell-alpine-docker) puts a few more words to the above steps.

 ## psql utility

-Once in the docker command line we can interact with our postgres database.
-We may need to create our database for our 990 tax forms `create  -U postgres NAMEDB`.
-For CSE 451, I will share the database files with you.
+Once in the docker command line we can interact with our postgresql database.
+We may need to create our database for our 990 tax forms `create  -U postgres NAMEDB`. _For CSE 451, I will share the database files with you._

 We can launch the psql utility to manage the users and database.